 How long does cocaine stay in your system?

 Metabolites can remain in your system for some time.
-Although there are a number of factors which can impact how long cocaine stays in your system for, if chronic consuming is taking place, there is a high chance that a prolonged removal period will be experienced.
+Although there are a number of factors that can impact how long cocaine stays in your system, if chronic consuming is taking place, there is a high chance that a prolonged removal period will be experienced.

-To answer the question of ‘how long does cocaine stay in your system?’, there are a number of tests which can indicate this, by considering each common metabolite.
+To answer the question of ‘how long does cocaine stay in your system?’, there are a number of tests that can indicate this, by considering each common metabolite.

-The period that cocaine remains in your system for can be gauged by:
+The period that cocaine remains in your system can be gauged by:

 Factors that will affect how long cocaine is present for

 The above timeframes are common averages.
-However, there are a number of factors which can influence the presence of cocaine in your system.
+However, there are a number of factors that can influence the presence of cocaine in your system.

 - The quantity of cocaine that you’ve consumed can impact its presence in your system.
 The more cocaine you’ve consumed will result in a prolonged effect.

-- The consistency of your consumption will impact how long cocaine stays in your system for.
+- The consistency of your consumption will impact how long cocaine stays in your system.

 - Personal factors, such as your age, weight and gender can affect its timescale.
 If you have a higher metabolism, cocaine is likely to break down quicker.

-- The method of consumption can also impact how long cocaine stays in your system for.
+- The method of consumption can also impact how long cocaine stays in your system.
 Snorted or oral methods will take longer to metabolise than crack cocaine.

-- If you’ve also consumed alcohol, this can prolong the timeframe that cocaine can stay in your system for.
+- If you’ve also consumed alcohol, this can prolong the timeframe that cocaine can stay in your system.